eldariont/svim/README.rst

     :align: center

 Structural variants (SVs) are typically defined as genomic variants larger than 50bps (e.g. deletions, duplications, inversions).
-Studies have shown that they affect more bases in an average genome than SNPs and small Indels together.
+Studies have shown that they affect more bases in an average genome than SNPs or small Indels.
 Consequently, they have a large impact on genes and regulatory regions.
 This is reflected in the large number of genetic disorders and other disease that are associated to SVs.